yesworkflow-org/yw-prototypes/README.md

     ## @end fetch_mask

-Note that in diagrame the arrow labeled `input_mask_file` is connected to the `fetch_mask` block because the alias for the `@in` comment for `fetch_mask` matches the alias for an `@in` comment on the encompassing `main` block.
+Note that in the diagram the arrow labeled `input_mask_file` is connected to the `fetch_mask` block because the alias for the `@in` comment for `fetch_mask` matches the alias for an `@in` comment on the encompassing `main` block.
 The alias in both cases is `input_mask_file`.
 Note also that the `@out` comment for `fetch_mask` declares the  name of the variable (`mask`) used to store the mask in the code, but also provides an alias ('`land_water_mask`') that is displayed in the graphical output of YesWorkflow.
-This aliasmatches the alias on an `@in` comment of the downstream `standardize_with_mask` block, and YesWorkflow draws an arrow in diagram accordingly.
+This alias matches the alias on an `@in` comment on the downstream `standardize_with_mask` block, and YesWorkflow draws an arrow in the diagram accordingly.

 YesWorkflow comments of the kind discussed here can be added to any script to highlight how data is processed by that script.
+YesWorkflow tools discover these comments in the script and produce graphical representations of the script that highlight its workflow-like structure.

 ##### Getting started with YesWorkflow

-The remainder of this README provides instructions for getting started with YesWorkflow, either as a user or as a developer.
+The remainder of this README provides instructions for getting started with the YesWorkflow tools, either as a user or as a developer.
 There currently are two YesWorkflow prototypes in this repository.
 A python implementation can be found in `src/resources/main/python`.
 A  README.txt in that directory provides further information and instructions.
 The remainder of this file pertains to the Java implementation.

 Instructions for developers
 ---------------------------

 #### JDK and Maven configuration